Rhyan Mansell: AFL career

-2021 season

 In the days following the 2020 draft, Mansell was offered a chance to train with under a trial period basis.
 Mansell impressed during his trial and in February 2021, was signed by the club under the AFL's pre-season supplemental selection rules.

 Mansell began playing practice matches with Richmond reserves squad from late-February 2021 and into the opening weeks of the AFL season.
 Following an impressive match against the Collingwood reserves in early April, Mansell was selected to make his AFL debut in the club's round 4 match against at the Adelaide Oval.

+In 2024, Mansell placed seventh in the club's best and fairest award.

+In 2025, Mansell placed 12th in the club's best and fairest award.

 Player profile

-Mansell plays as a shutdown small-defender and as a rebounding half-back.
+Mansell plays as pressure small forward and a link half-forward.
+He played his early AFL season as a shutdown small-defender and as a rebounding half-back.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.